-3.18.
-Cash-flow statement
+3.18 Cash flow statement

-The cash-flow statements have been prepared using the indirect method and contain the use of the following expressions and their respective meanings:
+The cash flow statements has been prepared using the indirect method and contain the use of the following expressions and their respective meanings:

 - a.
-Operating activities: Activities that constitute ordinary Company revenues, as well as other activities that cannot be qualified as investing or financing. - b.
-Investing activities: Acquisition and disposal of non-current assets and other investments not included in cash and cash equivalents. - c.
-Financing activities: Activities that result in changes in the size and composition of the equity and borrowings of the Company that are not operating activities.
+Operating activities: activities that constitute ordinary Company revenues, as well as other activities that cannot be qualified as investing or financing. - b.
+Investing activities: acquisition and disposal of non-current assets and other investments not included in cash and cash equivalents. - c.
+Financing activities: activities that result in changes in the size and composition of the equity and borrowings of the Company that are not operating activities.

-3.19.
-Significant accounting estimates and judgements
+3.19 Significant accounting estimates and judgments

-The preparation of Annual Accounts requires the use of estimates and judgements.
+The preparation of annual accounts requires the use of estimates and judgments.
 The measurement standards that require a large number of estimates are set out below: